When Can a Landlord Enter a Rental Property?

 An entry policy might limit the tenant’s use of the property on a temporary basis.
 For example, a landlord could reserve the right to use a backyard area for occasional parties.

-Valid Manner to Enter Rental Property
+Valid Manner To Enter Rental Property

 Valid purpose isn’t enough.
-A landlord must also enter with a valid manner.
+A landlord also must enter with a valid manner.
 Manner refers to the way the landlord conducts the entry process.

 Notice

-Landlord entry is often illegal without “actual notice” in advance.
+Landlord entry often is illegal without “actual notice,” in advance.
 Actual notice is any form of notice the tenant personally receives.
 It could be anything from a phone conversation to a letter sent through certified mail.

 The following table lays out rules for notice before entry, by state.